Recommended books on white papers (and everything else)

 I keep all these titles within easy reach on my bookshelves.
 And I often reach for them!

-Now you can peruse my “virtual bookshelf” to see all my favourites.
+Now you can peruse my “virtual bookshelf” to see all my favorites.

 Where I have a longer review of a book, I put in a link to it.